cardanoz/constitution/constitution-23.md

 #### **Transaction Size (maxTxSize)**

-The maximum size of a transaction, in Bytes.
+The maximum size of a transaction, in bytes.

 ##### **GUARDRAILS**

-MTS-01 (y) *maxTxSize* must not exceed 32,768 Bytes (32KB)
+MTS-01 (y) *maxTxSize* must not exceed 32,768 bytes (32KB)

 MTS-02 (y) *maxTxSize* must not be negative